Ohio Republican Who Forged His Father's Signature To Vote Twice Calls It 'An Honest Mistake'

-Category: World Politics Hits: 0For his "honest mistake" the younger Mr Snodgrass who voted for his dead father got himself: 3 days in jail $500 fine Assessed court costs An elected official who commits voter fraud probably shouldn't be an elected official, right?
+Category: World Politics Hits: 1For his "honest mistake" the younger Mr Snodgrass who voted for his dead father got himself: 3 days in jail $500 fine Assessed court costs An elected official who commits voter fraud probably shouldn't be an elected official, right?
 Source: The Hill A Republican Ohio government official admitted to forging his deceased father's signature on an absentee ballot in the 2020 presidential election, calling his actions “an honest error."
 Edward Snodgrass, a Porter Township trustee, told NBC News that he had been signing documents on his father's behalf for several years due his father breaking his arm.
 “It was there with a pile of other paperwork,” Snodgrass said of the absentee ballot.
 “I was sleep-deprived and not thinking clearly.
 But I’m not going to run away from it.”
 “I was simply trying to execute a dying man’s wishes,” he added, saying that it would be wrong to characterize what he did as “just Trump voter fraud."

 Read more https://crooksandliars.com/2021/06/ohio-republican-who-forged-his-fathers